ghsaboias/news.fasttakeoff.org/README.md

 # News AI World

 A Next.js application aggregating executive orders from the Federal Register API and generating real-time reports from Discord channel messages.
 Written in TypeScript, it uses Tailwind CSS for styling, Radix UI for components, and deploys via Cloudflare Workers with KV caching.
+I patched the Cloudflare Worker to expose a _scheduled_ route in order to trigger report generation with cron jobs.

 ## Overview

 - **Purpose**: Fetch and display executive orders, monitor Discord channels for bot activity and generate structured reports using an Llama 4 Scout.
 - **Deployment**: Hosted at news.aiworld.com.br via Cloudflare Workers.
 - **Key Integrations**: Federal Register API, Discord API, Groq API for report generation.
-- **Caching**: Partial implementation with Cloudflare KV and unstable_cache from Next.js.

 ## Technical Details